vinaykabadagi/DBMS-Mini-Project/README.md

 ## Acknowledgments

-- Django community
+- Django framework
 - Bootstrap team
+- Select2 library
+- Font Awesome
 - All contributors

 ## Support

-For support, please:
-1. Check the documentation
-2. Create an issue
-3. Contact the development team
+For support, please open an issue in the GitHub repository or contact the development team.